5. IMPROVE COOPERATION | New Information, Money, Rights, Contracts, and Privacy

 Similarly, our cooperative arrangements are currently crafted by highly specialized, highly paid lawyers.
 They are supposed to be good at writing contracts that don't fail in unexpected costly ways.
 Most of a legal contract is actually about how to deal with a variety of failure cases and pathological contingencies that a layperson never would have thought of.
 Early smart contracts will have effects no party would have wanted if they anticipated them.
 It takes time to develop tools and templates that embody expertise about unintended consequences and contingencies.
 Just as early, awkward design efforts evolved into today’s slick templates letting anyone create sophisticated publications, smart contracts will evolve from clumsy, costly proofs of concepts to ever more sophisticated plug-and-play templates.

-Keep a Human in the Loop: Open, Conditional, and Split Contracts
+Keep a Human in the Loop: Split Contracts

 Not everything can or should be automated.
 We may never be able to flawlessly represent our intentions in legalese or code without risking an outcome not reflecting what we actually wanted.
 Dumb paper contracts lock in states without knowing what future participants will consider relevant.
 Lawyers try to freeze the next 10 years in hard-to-parse prose, only to litigate when the contract fails.
 When writing a contract, we are writing interaction rules for an unanticipated world.
 We face an alignment problem among current and future parties.
 An open contract is a plausible alignment strategy.